-For years both transmission and engine rebuilders have struggled at times to determine the cause of crankshaft thrust bearing failure.
+For years both transmission and engine rebuilders have struggled at times; to determine the cause of crankshaft thrust bearing failure.

-Crankshaft Thrust Bearing Failure Background
+Crankshaft Thrust Bearing Failure; History

 Radial journal bearings develop their higher load capacity; from the way the curved surfaces of the bearing and journal meet to form a wedge.
-Furthermore, Shaft rotation pulls oil into this wedge shaped area of the clearance space; to create an oil film which actually supports the shaft.
-Thrust bearings typically consist of two flat mating surfaces; with no natural wedge shape in the clearance space; to promote the formation of an oil film to support the load.
+Furthermore, shaft rotation pulls oil into this wedge shaped area of the clearance space; to create an oil film, which actually supports the shaft.
+Thrust bearings typically consist of two flat mating surfaces; with no natural wedge shape in the clearance space; to promote the formation of an oil film, to support the load.

-For this reason, many heavy-duty diesel engines use separate thrust washers; with a contoured face to enable them to support higher thrust loads.
-These thrust washers either have multiple tapered ramps and relatively small flat pads; or they have curved surfaces that follow a sine-wave contour around their circumference.
+For this reason, many heavy-duty diesel engines use; separate thrust washers, with a contoured face; to enable them to support higher thrust loads.
+These thrust washers either have multiple tapered ramps and relatively small flat pads; or they have curved surfaces, that follow a sine-wave contour around their circumference.

-- Poor crankshaft surface finish
+- Poor crankshaft, surface finish.

-- Surface finish
+- Surface finish.

-- Tap main cap toward rear of engine with a soft faced hammer.
+- Tap main cap toward rear of engine, with a soft faced hammer.

 - Tighten main cap bolts, finger tight.